Child Making Family Chain

 Dealing with child care issues can be a difficult and uncertain time for parents, especially if you’ve recently divorced your partner and your finances have been affected by this.
 Settling disputes in Court will be a much greater financial cost than coming to an agreement through mediation or with a Divorce Solicitor.
 In this blog, we'll explore how the decisions about care of children and which parent they will live with are made in the UK and the role that a parent's financial situation plays in the decisions.

-For initial advice on resolving a child arrangement dispute get in touch with our Family and Child Law Solicitors.
+For initial advice on resolving a child arrangement dispute get in touch with our Child Law Solicitors.

 Get in touch today!